LibVulk/Vulk/README.md

 ## Contribute

-For now, we have too keep submitions closed for a short time.
+For now, we have too keep submissions closed for a short time.
 But if you wish to leave suggestions, feel free to do so!

 ___